rafaeldeflon/Finta_PBI_projects/README.md

 # Finta_PBI_projects
-The projects built for the 'Finta' project
+The projects built for the 'Finta' project on Power BI.